 Every winter, an average of 50,000 cars are towed away because their owners violated the snow removal parking ban.
 A single tow delays the removal convoy by about 10 minutes.

-When you add up the cost of the tow truck and the salaries of the employees who have to stop loading and wait for the cars to be moved, the tows are a loss for the municipal government and all taxpayers.
+When you add up the cost of the tow truck and the salaries of the snow removal teams who have to stop loading in order to wait for the cars to be moved, the tows are a loss for the municipal government and the entire population.